wavestoweather/Rolling-Zonalization/README.md

 The data processing is already parallelized with the default [dask](https://www.dask.org/) scheduler.
 Most scripts will provide a progress bar while running.

-The approximate size of the downloaded ERA5 dataset is 190 GB.
-To start the downloads without the data processing, use
+To start data downloads without the data processing, use

     $ make reanalysis

 If you already have a similar dataset containing temperature and horizontal wind components on pressure levels, it should generally be possible to substitute these files.
-A few changes to the `Makefile` will be necessary, e.g. setting new file paths and adapting the number of timesteps in the window for the rolling temporal mean.
+A few changes to the `Makefile` might be necessary, e.g. setting new file paths and adapting the number of timesteps in the window for the rolling temporal mean.

 ### Output

+ERA5 data is placed into `data/ERA5`.
+The approximate size of the downloaded dataset is 190 GB.

 NetCDF files with intermediate processed fields are written to the `data` directory.
+The approximate size of the processed dataset is 35 GB.
 File names use prefixes

 - `data/PV-*.nc`: potential vorticity,